Azure/fta-architecturalreview/articles/sap-on-azure.md

 - **What are the performance related SLAs?**

     SAP application servers carry on constant communications with the database servers.
 For performance-critical applications running on any database platforms, including SAP HANA, consider enabling Write Accelerator to improve log write latency.
-To optimize inter-server communications, use the Accelerated Network.
+To optimize inter-server communications, use Accelerated Networking.
 Note that these accelerators are available only for certain VM series.

     - [Guidelines for Accelarated Network](https://azure.microsoft.com/blog/linux-and-windows-networking-performance-enhancements-accelerated-networking/)
     - [Write Accelarator for M Series VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/how-to-enable-write-accelerator)